Back to blog

 Older Cordova apps often accumulate permissions that are no longer necessary.
 A migration is the right time to remove them, update user-facing permission explanations, and test denial behavior.
 Review location, camera, microphone, storage, contacts, notifications, Bluetooth, background tasks, biometric auth, and file access.

 On Android, target SDK changes can alter runtime behavior and store eligibility.
+Google Play currently requires new apps and updates to target Android 15/API level 35 or higher for standard mobile apps, with platform-specific exceptions for Wear OS, Android Automotive OS, and Android TV.
 On iOS, entitlement, privacy manifest, tracking, push notification, and background-mode assumptions may need cleanup.
+Apple also expects accurate App Store privacy details and privacy manifests for required third-party SDK scenarios, so migration should include SDK disclosure review instead of only build fixes.
 If the app collects sensitive data, add a security review alongside migration.
 NextPage's mobile app security hardening services can help with data-flow review, sensitive paths, permission boundaries, and release gates when the app handles payments, health, employee, identity, or financial data.

 4. Test Workflows, Not Just Screens